Ms Tonia Crawford

 RN, DipAppSc(Nurs) Avondale BHlthSc(Nurs) CSU MHlthSc(Ed) Sydney TESOL Cert UNSW Postgrad Cert Ling Res Macquarie

-Tonia has worked as a Registered Nurse since 1988 in several Australian and Irish hospitals in surgical, medical and emergency departments, including 10 years in community health as a clinical nurse specialist with particular interest in wound management.
-During that time she volunteered in Papua New Guinea (12 months) conducting HIV/AIDs education and Kosovo (4 months) for returning refugee accommodation.
-She developed an interest in adult education while teaching health education classes (respiratory rehabilitation, arthritis management) and this ultimately led to teaching undergraduate nurses.
-Tonia has worked as a unit coordinator and lecturer in a Bachelor of Nursing program for the past six years for units such as Community Health Nursing, Clinical Practice, Ethics, and Primary Health Care.
-She joined Sydney Nursing School in 2013.
+Tonia Crawford has worked as a registered nurse since 1988 including 10 years in community health as a clinical nurse specialist with particular interest in wound management.
+During that time she volunteered in Papua New Guinea conducting HIV/AIDs education, and Kosovo assisting wtih returning refugee accommodation.
+She developed an interest in adult education while teaching health education classes and this ultimately led to teaching undergraduate nurses.
+She has taught in Bachelor of Nursing programs since 2007 and joined Sydney Nursing School in 2013.

-Tonia also has an interest in teaching English as a second/other language (ESL), completing a TESOL certificate and subsequently designing and implemented English language support workshops.
-She conducted research to identify the language needs of the ESL students which informed further development of the workshops and has resulted in publications and presentations.
+Tonia also has an interest in teaching English as a second/other language (ESL).
+She conducted research to identify the language needs of the ESL students and this work has resulted in publications and presentations.
 Tonia is currently completing a PhD project exploring communication between registered nurses from culturally and linguistically diverse (CALD) backgrounds and their patients.

-- Language needs of students with English as a second/other language
+Language needs of students with English as a second/other language (ESL).

 Member Australian College of Nursing